aafiqah/Alessa-Johar-1.github.io/projects-page.md

 ![Class Attendance System](https://placebear.com/300/300)

-*class attendance is a system that helps institutions manage student attendance leads to taking students’ attendance using face recognition techniques.
+*Class attendance is a system that helps institutions manage student attendance leads to taking students’ attendance using face recognition techniques.
 Also, this system provides a sending notification of students’ attendance to their guardians through WhatsApp.
-Successfully designed and executed a class attendance system as an individual project in 4 months for a diploma final year project (fyp)*
+Successfully designed and executed a class attendance system as an individual project in 4 months for a diploma final year project (fyp).*
 > Technologies: Java, MySQL, NetBeans, phpMyAdmin